What About Now (Daughtry song): Music video

 UK's The Mirror released an article about the shooting of their music video on October 26, 2009.
 The article described it: "I was listening to the song and it spontaneously came into my head that it would be nice to film it in front of ice.
 If you remember Die Another Day, the Bond film, it's like the contrast of the ice and the really modern things like the sexy, fashionable clothing and cars.".
 The full video was released on the band's official website and UK music channels on November 6, 2009.
 It was directed by Philip Andelman and filmed on location near Jökulsárlón at the Vatnajökull Glacier in Iceland, the biggest in Europe.
 The video shows a snowy setting with different sceneries in ice and northern lights or the aurora borealis in the resolution of the video.
 Feehily later said on his official blog that the actual location of the music video was already distorted because of a subsequent volcanic eruption in Iceland.
 Feehily also had the idea of taking the video on that location.
-The video was uploaded on YouTube on 2011 and currently at more than 12 million views as of this writing in September 2018.
+The video was uploaded on YouTube on 2011 and had more than 12 million views as of September 2018.